jdhao/nvim-config/README.md

 ## Ripgrep

-Ripgrep is fast grep tool available for both Linux, Windows and Mac.
-It is used several greping plugins for Vim.
+Ripgrep is fast greping tool available for both Linux, Windows and Mac.
+It is used by several searching plugins for Vim.

-For Windows and Mac, you can install via chocolatey and homebrew.
+For Windows and Mac, you can install it via chocolatey and homebrew.
 For Linux, you can download from the [release page](https://github.com/BurntSushi/ripgrep/releases) and install it.

-## linters
+## Linters

+A linter is a tool to check your code for possible issues or errors.
 Based on your programming languages, you may need to install various linters.

 + Python: [pylint](https://github.com/PyCQA/pylint) and
 [flake8](https://github.com/PyCQA/flake8).